thelezend/shyft-rs-sdk/README.md

 # Shyft Rust SDK

-Shyft SDK is a Rust library for interacting with the Shyft API, providing functionalities to fetch transaction history and parsed transaction details.
-New api requests will be added if needed.
+Shyft SDK is a Rust library for interacting with the [Shyft API](https://docs.shyft.to/), providing basic functionalities to fetch transaction history and parsed transaction details.
+New api requests will be added based on future needs.

 ## Features